Bronston Jones’ CD/DVD debut:

 - LA Weekly

-“Life’s short—I’m not!” is more than just a pun for this 6’7″, 240lb, hairy giant; it’s his motto, mantra and mission statement, meaning “Tall or small, LIVE LARGER THAN LIFE!”
-So after leasing his soul to advertising for a while, Bronston’s back at the mic doing what he loves most — Saying Something without Selling Anything.
-Bronston tells it like he sees it, and he’s just as comfortable pulling punchlines from his politics as he is from his pants… or politicians pants.
+“Life’s short.
+I’m not!” is more than just a pun for this 6’7”, 225 lb, hairy giant; it’s his motto, mantra and mission statement, meaning “Tall or small, LIVE LARGER THAN LIFE!”
+After leasing his soul to advertising for several years, Bronston’s back at the mic doing what he loves most — Saying Something without Selling Anything.

-Behind the camera, Bronston directed or produced 200+ commercials, promos & music videos.
-He directed Whoopi Goldberg, Kathy Griffin and Tommy Lee, plus stars of the NFL, Olympics and NASCAR.
-He directed Uncle Kracker’s Top 20 “Drift Away” and as well as award-winning festival darling “MaxiDoodles,” which skewered the commercial biz—then generated more ad work.
+Behind the camera, Bronston produced or directed 300+ commercials & music videos.
+He’s directed Olympians, Whoopi Goldberg, Kathy Griffin, Tommy Lee, NASCAR drivers and NFL All-Stars.
+Bronston directed the Top 20 video for Uncle Kracker’s version of “Drift Away.”
+He wrote and directed award-winning short “MaxiDoodles,” which skewered the commercial biz—then generated more ad work.
 Irony is awesome!
-He also production managed HBO specials for David Brenner, Sandra Bernhard and Jerry Seinfeld.
+Bronston produced the NYC shoot for feature film “W.E.” directed by Madonna.
+He production supervised HBO specials for David Brenner, Sandra Bernhard and Jerry Seinfeld.
 Jerry’s opened with a funeral for his retired material: Carlin, King, Leifer, Leno, McMahon, Reiser, Shandling, Wallace and Larry Miller were there!
-Bronston was too (in the production moho, but there) — inspiring!
-And perhaps why much of his material deals with death… Or celebrating this short but giant life!
+Bronston too (although in production moho) — inspiring!
+Perhaps that is why much of his material deals with death… Or celebrating this incredibly short but amazingly awesome life!